paul-ollis/vim-vpe/docs/api/api.vpe.rst

     The `invoke` class method extracts the UID and uses it to find the Callback instance.

+    Note that a strong reference to each `Callback` instance is automatically stored, but only while a strong reference to the function exists.

     @callbacks    A class level mapping from `uid` to `Callback` instance.
 This is used to lookup the correct function during the execution of VPE_Call.

     **Parameters**